82d70b32w/minaldi/README.md

 # Minaldi

 Minimal custom UI for Vivaldi.

-For people who prefer more workspace, keyboard shortcuts, gestures, that is for me.
+For people who prefer shortcuts and gestures, that is for me. :)

 ## Vivaldi installation (xbps-src)
 ```